 Azalea Park in Brookings, Oregon

-Among the many things to do in Brookings, Oregon, the Azalea Park is probably the most colorful.
-Whether it be during the festive light festival in December or the remarkable splash of color in the spring blooming season, this park provides a wonderful place to relax in botanical bliss.
-Within the park forest, Capella by the Sea is an inspiring chapel available for events like weddings.
+Azalea Park is probably the most colorful among the many things to do in Brookings, Oregon.
+Whether during the festive light festival in December or the great splash of color in the spring-blooming season, this park provides a beautiful place to relax in botanical bliss.
+Capella by the Sea is an inspiring chapel available for events like weddings within the park forest.

 Chetco Point Park

-Chetco Point Park is an easy stroll to dramatic cliffs projecting into the Pacific Ocean in a way that opens up a view back to the coastline.
-From the point at the end, it’s easy to see a 180-degree view of the Brookings coastline and perfect for lazy sunsets.
+Chetco Point Park is a stroll to dramatic cliffs projecting into the Pacific Ocean in a way that opens up a view back to the coastline.
+From the point at the end, it’s easy to see a 180-degree view of the Brookings coastline, and perfect for lazy sunsets.

 Inhale the scent of Myrtlewood trees